awsdocs/amazon-kendra-developer-guide/doc_source/API_CreateIndex.md

  ** [ UserContextPolicy ](#API_CreateIndex_RequestSyntax) **   <a name="Kendra-CreateIndex-request-UserContextPolicy"></a>
 The user context policy\.
 ATTRIBUTE\_FILTER
 All indexed content is searchable and displayable for all users\.
-If you want to filter search results on user context, you can use the attribute filters of `_user_id` and `_group_ids` or you can provide user and group information in `UserContext`\.
+If there is an access control list, it is ignored\.
+You can filter on user and group attributes\.
 USER\_TOKEN
-Enables token\-based user access control to filter search results on user context\.
+Enables SSO and token\-based user access control\.
 All documents with no access control and all documents accessible to the user will be searchable and displayable\.
 Type: String
 Valid Values:` ATTRIBUTE_FILTER | USER_TOKEN`
 Required: No